petr-tichy/azure-auto-recover/README.md

-# Azure Linux non-boot recovery
+# Azure Linux auto recover

 A collection of scripts which allows auto-recovery of a non-botable Azure image.
 It should cover the following scenarious
 + fstab issues